Skip to main content

 Post-training is the process of adapting a pre-trained Large Language Model (LLM) to align it with your specific domain, tasks, and behavioral goals.
 It starts with a general-purpose base model and applies specialized training techniques to enhance its performance, safety, and reliability for a particular application.

-Unlike pre-training, which builds general knowledge from massive, unlabeled text corpora, post-training efficiently specializes the model using smaller, targeted datasets.
-This allows you to shape the model's behavior without the immense cost of training from scratch.
+Pre-training builds general knowledge by training a model from scratch on massive, unlabeled text corpora, often containing trillions of tokens.
+This process is computationally extensive and costly.
+In contrast, post-training efficiently specializes the model using smaller, targeted datasets, allowing you to shape the model's behavior without the immense cost of training from scratch.

 Choose the right approach: fine-tuning vs. RAG vs. prompt engineering

-Before committing to post-training, it's crucial to select the right tool for your problem.
+Before committing to post-training, it's crucial to select the right approach for your problem.

 Core post-training methodologies